Robbie English, Broker and REALTOR

 When you’re considering buying an older home, excitement and fear can go hand in hand.
 There’s charm in history, character in craftsmanship, and value in location—but there’s also the looming uncertainty of hidden problems.
 That’s exactly why an older home inspection isn’t just a formality; it’s a vital step that protects your investment and your peace of mind.
 If you’re asking yourself, “What inspections matter most in older homes?”—you’re not alone, and you’re asking the right question.

-Robbie English, Broker and REALTOR at Uncommon Realty, knows precisely how to guide clients through the complex landscape of older home ownership.
+Robbie English, REALTOR and Broker at Uncommon Realty, knows precisely how to guide clients through the complex landscape of older home ownership.
 With decades of experience, a reputation for excellence, and a nationwide role as a real estate instructor and speaker, Robbie brings more than just knowledge—he brings strategy.
 And in real estate, strategy is everything.
 When it comes to navigating an older home inspection, no one is better positioned to lead you through it than Robbie and his team.

 TL;DR — What Inspections Matter Most in Older Homes:

-- Foundation and structural inspections are critical to avoid costly future repairs.
+1. Foundation and structural inspections are critical to avoid costly future repairs.

-- Outdated electrical systems can be dangerous—don’t skip this one.
+2. Outdated electrical systems can be dangerous—don’t skip this one.

-- Plumbing inspections identify corrosion, leaks, and old materials like galvanized pipes.
+3. Plumbing inspections identify corrosion, leaks, and old materials like galvanized pipes.

-- Roof condition and attic ventilation can impact both cost and comfort.
+4. Roof condition and attic ventilation can impact both cost and comfort.

 Why Older Homes Require a Different Eye